Connect with others who understand.

 As you read about health claims, keep in mind these facts about nutritional supplements from the Office of Dietary Supplements at the National Institutes of Health:

-• Dietary supplements do not have to be proven effective before they are marketed.
+• Dietary supplements don’t have to be proven effective before they are marketed.

-• Just because a product is natural does not mean it is safe.
+• Just because a product is natural doesn’t mean it is safe.

-• Since some nutrients are already supplemented in foods you eat, you may wind up accidentally taking an unsafe amount.
+• Some nutrients are already added to the foods you eat, so taking extra could lead you to accidentally take an unsafe amount.

-The best diet for you depends on many factors, including your specific response to lymphoma treatment.
+The best diet for you depends on many factors, including how you respond to lymphoma treatment.
 The most common side effects of chemotherapy and radiation that may impact how you eat include:

 • Loss of appetite